reactjs/react.dev/src/content/reference/react/use.md

 ## Troubleshooting {/*troubleshooting*/}

-### I’m geting this error: "An unsupported type was passed to use" {/*im-geting-this-error-an-unsupported-type-was-passed-to-use*/}
+### I'm getting this error: "An unsupported type was passed to use" {/*im-getting-this-error-an-unsupported-type-was-passed-to-use*/}

 The `use` hook only supports [JavaScript promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and React's [Context](/learn/passing-data-deeply-with-context) as parameters.

-### I’m geting this error: "Suspense Exception: This is not a real error!" {/*suspense-exception-error*/}
+### I'm getting this error: "Suspense Exception: This is not a real error!" {/*suspense-exception-error*/}

 You are either calling `use` outside of a React component or Hook function, or calling `use` in a try-catch block.
 If you are calling `use` inside a `try-catch` block wrap your component in an error boundary, or call the promise's `catch` to catch the error and resolve the promise with another value.
 [See these examples](#dealing-with-rejected-promises).